bitdayone/facecraft/README.md

 ## Future Enhancements

-- Integration with advanced AI image generation models
+- Additional AI model options for avatar generation
 - More avatar styles and customization options
 - User authentication and profile management
 - Gallery of previously generated avatars